cmjw/Secure_PASCAL/docs/index.md

 An exception to this rule is if a user-defined explicilty "priv" function returns an explicily "unpriv" result, an unprivileged section or symbol may access this data.

+### Security Policy Levels

+In addition to the modified syntax roles imposed by privilege annotation, the user may specify a security policy level for the parser to follow.
+The default is strict.

+There are four security policy levels:
+* `NONE` : No cross-privilege restrictions.
+Privileged data may be accessed from any lower privilege level.
+Global data may be written or read from any privilege level.
+* `STRICT` : Privileged data `may not` be read or written from a lower privilege level.
+This excludes explicitly "unpriv" return vaues.
+Global data `may` be read or written from any privilege level.
+This means global variables are shared across the two files.
+If a file is `optionally` provided, privileged code may only reference a user-provided list of "safe" functions - all other function calls from privileged sections are disallowed.
+* `STRICTER` : Privileged data `may not` be read or written from a lower privilege level.
+This excludes explicitly "unpriv" return vaues.
+Global data `may` be read from privileged sections of code, but `may not` be written from privileged sections.
+If a file is `optionally` provided, privileged code may only reference a user-provided list of "safe" functions - all other function calls from privileged sections are disallowed.
+* `STRICTEST` : Privileged data `may not` be read or written from a lower privilege level.
+This excludes explicitly "unpriv" return vaues.
+Global data `may not` be read `or` written from privileged sections or symbols.
+The user `must` provide a file that defines a list of "safe" or "allowed" privileged functions.
+Privileged code may only reference a user-provided list of "safe" functions - all other function calls from privileged sections are disallowed.
+These "safe" functions may be user defined, in the standard library, or from an arbitrary library.

 [See Parser Section](parser.md)